 Many borrowers across the country have gone through foreclosure in recent years.
 Sometimes consumers went through the process with unanswered questions and concerns about how their foreclosure was handled.
 And in some cases, there were major errors made by servicers that led to foreclosures that could have been avoided.
 Because of these practices, the Independent Foreclosure Review has been established to assist borrowers in getting answers and possibly compensation.
 The Federal Reserve has set up a website for you to .
-The Federal Reserve offers an English language video and a Spanish language video that provide greater details, but here are the basics:
+The Federal Reserve offers an and a that provide greater details, but here are the basics:

 - Your mortgage must have been serviced by a participating servicer.